Introducing David Slater

-David Slater is a British geographer with a BA and PhD and currently Professor of Social and Political Geography at Loughborough University.
+David Slater was a British geographer with a BA and PhD.
+At the time of the interview, he was a Professor of Social and Political Geography at Loughborough University.

 Note: Professor Slater gives his view on geopolitics without directly answering the common questions.